-- Manage course scheduling, enrollments, permission numbers, and waitlists. - Notify you of important dates, upcoming deadlines, training opportunities, and CGS policies. - Provide instructional design support services and training. - CGS online instructors get exclusive access to the Teaching Center for proctored exams.
+- Manage course scheduling, enrollments, permission numbers, and waitlists. - Notify you of important dates, upcoming deadlines, training opportunities, and CGS policies. - Partner with the University Center for Teaching and Learning (The Teaching Center) to provide you with pedagogical training and Canvas assistance. - CGS online instructors get exclusive access to the Teaching Center for proctored exams.
 CGS coordinates this process with the Testing Center for instructors requiring this service. - Coordinate classroom surveys with the Office of Measurement and Evaluation of Teaching (OMET).